Skip to content

 Note

-Make sure you are in the top-level directory of the cloned source code repository.
+Make sure you are in the top-level directory of a cloned n6 source code repository.

 To build our demonstrational n6 environment we use Docker Compose which binds all the services needed to run the n6 infrastructure.